 The theory suggests that more often than not, we allow our autonomous nervous system to make decisions on our behalf, bypassing the conscious thinking process.
-The nudge theory involves guiding people in the right direction – towards the more beneficial option, which for the purposes of climate change and energy transition goals, is towards changing behaviours in order to save energy.
+The nudge theory involves guiding people in the right direction – towards the more beneficial option, which for the purposes of climate change and energy transition goals, is towards changing behaviors in order to save energy.

-Today ‘nudging’ is a proven behavioural science based theory, and it forms the basis of all of our successful customer engagement strategies and solutions for water and energy suppliers across the globe.
+Today ‘nudging’ is a proven behavioral science based theory, and it forms the basis of all of our successful customer engagement strategies and solutions for water and energy suppliers across the globe.
 You can read more about the theory in our blog ‘How a nudge can help your customers save energy and water’.

 What our clients also love, other than the fact we’re helping to reduce consumption and meet net zero targets, is the fact that our solution is ready to roll.
-It would take years for water and utility companies to replicate the kind of behavioural science based software, services and solutions that we deliver.
+It would take years for water and utility companies to replicate the kind of behavioral science based software, services and solutions that we deliver.
 With a plug and play customer engagement solution from Advizzo, we can save energy suppliers years of planning, testing and development, and months of recruitment and training.
 Instead, our software and solutions provide energy and water companies with the opportunity to deploy proven and tested solutions that improve customer satisfaction, whilst reducing risks and cost to serve.

 It’s clearly time to take action and start nudging consumers in the right direction.
 Are you working with your customers to help them reduce their consumption?
 Do you want to activate a proven customer engagement campaign that can help achieve our net zero targets?
-Then get in touch today and talk to us about our nudge based behavioural science campaigns.
+Then get in touch today and talk to us about our nudge based behavioral science campaigns.
 We’d love to help!